MSci Wildlife Ecology and Conservation Science

 Why UWE Bristol?

-MSci Wildlife Ecology and Conservation Science is a five-year (six with placement year) course that explores wildlife conservation issues at local, national and global levels.
-Created in partnership with Bristol Zoo Gardens, it gives you unique access to the zoo's facilities and expertise.
+MSci Wildlife Ecology and Conservation Science is a four-year (five with placement year) course that explores wildlife conservation issues at local, national and global levels.
+Created in partnership with Bristol Zoo Gardens, it gives you unique access to the zoo's expertise.

 Mixing theory with practice, along with opportunities to conduct your own original research, you'll delve into the relationship between wildlife and society, and the impact of human activities on the living world.